aaronlby/DS-4300-Project/DS 4300 Project/README.md

     All of the algorithms are described in more detail in their Jupyter notebooks.

-### Analysis/Conclusions:
-Each of the recommendations came up with different results.
-Since these two algorithms work on the different ways.
-One is focusing on users, The most similar results are the recommendations given through content-based filtering, especially with the first and third methods.

 ### Compare and Contrast of the Content-Based Filtering (CB) and Collaborative Filtering (CF):
 1. CB advatage-User Independence: Since each user's profile is obtained based on his own preference for the item, it naturally has nothing to do with the behavior of others.
 And CF is just the opposite, CF needs to use many other people's data.
 A significant benefit of this user independence of CB is that others will not affect themselves no matter how they cheat on the item.
 2. CB advatage-Transparency: If you need to explain to the user why these products were recommended to him, you only need to tell him that these products have certain attributes, which match your tastes and so on.